 The Farmer's Dog prices range from $1 to $12 per day, depending on each dog’s size, age, and breed.
 Larger dogs require more food, and this makes it more costly as their food is shipped more frequently to manage order weight.
 Conversely, smaller dogs receive fewer frequent shipments due to their smaller portion requirements.

 My colleague paid $44.93 for Baxter’s food, with an additional $11.99 for treats.
-By reducing the food quantity by 25% to supplement their dog’s diet rather than providing full meals, the daily cost was $3.21 for their 62 lb Goldendoodle.
-This approach makes The Farmer’s Dog cost more manageable.
+By reducing the food quantity to 25% to supplement their dog’s diet rather than providing full meals, the daily cost was $3.21 for their 62 lb Goldendoodle.
+This approach makes The Farmer’s Dog cost more manageable for those who are keen to introduce the benefits of fresh food, but may be on a budget.

 Screenshot of a pop up on The Farmer's Dog with a topper plan option showing the price reduction from $76.64 to $28.54 per week for Baxter's plan

-Yes, The Farmer’s Dog has premium pricing.
-However, it's important to emphasize the value derived from the top-quality ingredients and the positive impact on a dog's health and wellbeing compared to standard kibble.
-For those hesitant about the cost, The Farmer's Dog provides options to lower expenses, such as using the food as a topper or mixing it with other foods.
+The Farmer’s Dog comes with a premium price tag, which is usually the case for fresh subscription services.
+You’re paying for the value derived from top-quality, fresh ingredients and the positive impact on a dog's health compared to standard kibble.
+(Not to mention the convenience of having it delivered to your door.)
+For those on a budget or with big breeds to feed, there are options to lower expenses, such as using the food as a topper or mixing it with other foods.

 Shipping & Delivery: A Smooth & Straightforward Process